 If you are intrigued with pottery and looking for a very unique and memorable outing with your loved one or friends, check out their “Create Your Own Workshop”.
 Sign up for a two-hour fun session with a potter and create a piece of art or two that you can take home (after it is fired).
 No experience needed.
 What a great souvenir!
 Give them a call to pick a date.
-Cost is $75/person for 2 or more people (or $95 for just one person).
+Cost is $195/couple or $125 for one person.
 If you have a group, check with them about rates.
 Go to their website for more details.

 The Village Potters is located at Riverview Station (next to 310 Art) in Asheville’s River Arts District at: